 A fair scheduling algorithm can provide fair bandwidth allocation at different granularity.
 We call it a per port scheduling algorithm if the input port is the unit of bandwidth allocation, and call it a per flow scheduling algorithm if the flow is the unit.
-For an efficient implementation, the per flow based fair scheduling for packet switches can be decomposed to two levels, as show in Fig.2.
+For an efficient implementation, the per flow based fair scheduling for packet switches can be decomposed to two levels, as show in Fig. 3.
 At the first level, per port fair scheduling algorithms on switches guarantee that the transmission capacity of each output port is fairly allocated to all the input ports.
-The first level enables each input port to get its reserved share of bandwidth from a specific output port.
+The first level enables each input port to obtain its reserved share of bandwidth from a specific output port.
 At the second level, the obtained bandwidth is further divided among different flows of this input port.
-Existing techniques for the second level of fair scheduling include fair scheduling algorithms for shared output links [9] - [15] and buffer management schemes [19] [20].
+Existing techniques for the second level of fair scheduling include fair scheduling algorithms for shared output links [12] - [18] and buffer management schemes [22] [23].
+In the following discussion, we focus on the first level of fair scheduling, i.e., fairly assigning the bandwidth of an output port to all the input ports.